maximegris/angular-electron/README.md

 ## Use "web" 3rd party libraries (like angular, material, bootstrap, ...)

-3rd party librairies used by renderer process of electron (like angular) have to be added in `devDependencies` of `package.json` to not increase the final package's size.
+3rd party librairies used in electron's renderer process (like angular) have to be added in `devDependencies` of `package.json`.
+They are already added in your final package during webpack's compilation phase.
 Otherwise it will significantly increase the size of your final package... not so cool :(

 ## Browser mode